By: Melissa A. Kay

 And some officials, for example, in Florida, are starting to take notice.
 According to The Daily Caller, "State Sen. Aaron Bean (recently) filed a bill that puts a seven-day limit on the initial prescriptions of opioids to a patient for short-term pain management.
 The proposal aims to reduce the number of people that become unwittingly addicted to opioid painkillers after being prescribed the potent drugs by a doctor.
 The bill will allow doctors to prescribe up to a 30-day supply of opioid painkillers for script renewals.
 It will also require doctors to run patient names through Florida's prescription drug monitoring database before issuing prescriptions to cut down on patient doctor shopping."

 Still, well-intentioned patients take these prescribed opioids without hesitation - they are recommended by a trusted medical professional - and the idea of addiction isn't even a blip on their radar.
-But according to NIDA, "Opioids are similar to, and act on the same brain systems affected by heroin and morphine, (and) they present an intrinsic abuse and addiction liability."
-No intelligent patient would accept illegal heroin for their pain, yet opioids prescribed by their doctor seem safe.
+But according to NIDA, "Opioids are similar to, and act on the same brain systems affected by morphine, (and) they present an intrinsic abuse and addiction liability."
+No intelligent patient would accept illegal drugs for their pain, yet opioids prescribed by their doctor seem safe.
 The problem is, these drugs mask the pain – they don't cure the ailment, making the drug-giving and taking cycle near endless.

 NIDA notes, "Although opioid medications (can) effectively treat acute pain and help relieve chronic pain for some patients, their addiction risk presents a dilemma for healthcare providers who seek to relieve suffering while preventing drug abuse and addiction."
 And when it comes to painful and often debilitating upper back pain, there has yet to be a solution as effective as these heavy pain meds… until now.